alper4283/wp-deployment-automation/jenkins/README.md

 # Jenkins Pipelines

 This directory documents the Jenkins pipelines used in the WordPress deployment automation project.
-The pipelines handle theme deployment, automated testing, and backup operations.
+The pipelines handle theme deployment, automated testing, backups, and log shipping.

 All pipelines are defined as Jenkinsfiles and are intended to be created as Jenkins Pipeline jobs.